House-Museum of Aram Khachaturian

 The Aram Khachaturian Museum (Արամ Խաչատրյանի տուն-թանգարան) was established in 1978 in Yerevan, Armenia, just after the composer's death.
-The first permanent exposition was opened on January 23rd 1984 on the occasion of the 80th anniversary of the outstanding composer.
+The first permanent exposition was opened on January 23, 1984, on the occasion of the 80th anniversary of the composer.

 The idea of the museum came about in the 1970s, and Khachaturian himself was involved in its design.
 The composer left his manuscripts, letters, piano, various memorabilia, and personal gifts to the institution in his will.
 The building is an extension of the house where the composer resided whenever he visited the Armenian capital.
 It was converted into a museum by architect Edvard Altunyan.
+The collection of note manuscripts and film music of Composer Aram Khachaturian included in the international register of the Memory of the World program.

 Under its founding director Gohar Harutiunyan, the museum succeeded in attracting financial support from a wide range of sponsors and benefactors, and expanded its collection of artifacts belonging to Khachaturian.
 Today the museum continues to grow under the directorship of Armine Grigoryan.

 The multi-storied building houses an attractive concert hall (with a concert-grand Bechstein piano), where a regular music series takes place.
 It also houses an extensive library of CDs and a workshop for the restoration and repair of violins.
 The museum maintains strong links to Armenian musicians and composers and is committed to furthering music in Armenia.
 It also publishes a range of scholarly books.

 The Museum is located on 3 Zarobyan St (off Marshal Bagramyan Ave), Yerevan 0009, Armenia.
 Tel: (374-10) 58.94.18.